 Even if he or she has never worked under Social Security, your spouse at full retirement age can receive a benefit equal to one-half of your full retirement amount and can qualify for Medicare at age 65.
 If your spouse has also worked under Social Security and is eligible for retirement benefits on his or her own record, the spouse will receive either those earned benefits or one half of your benefits, whichever is higher.
-Alternatively, your spouse can choose to claim spouse's benefits and defer taking earned benefits until later, letting them grow, as outlined above, up to age 70.
+Alternatively, your spouse, if at least 62 at the end of 2015, can choose to claim spouse's benefits at full retirement age and defer opening their account to take earned benefits until later, letting them grow, as outlined above, and thus receive greater future inflation adjustments, up to age 70.

-When you die your spouse is entitled to survivor's benefits equal to your full benefits, if they are greater than those earned on his or her own record.
+When you die your spouse, at his or her full retirement age (calculated somewhat differently), is entitled to survivor's benefits equal to your full benefits, if they are greater than those earned on his or her own record.